viklund/courses/ngsintro/1609/labs/rnaseq_tutorial_in_progress.md

   * **BEx.
 01 Functional annotation** how to put DE genes in the biological context of functional annotations
   * **BEx.
 02 Exon usage** how to perform analysis of differential exon usage and study alternative splicing
   * **BEx.
 03 _De novo_ transcriptome assembly**  how to assembly transcriptome if no reference is present
   * **BEx.
-04 Visualizaition** how to present DE results
+04 Visualisation** how to view RNA-seq bam files and present DE results with graphics

 # Data description

-The data you will be using in this exercise is from a recent paper "YAP and TAZ control peripheral myelination and the expression of laminin receptors in Schwann cells" (Poitelon et al, Nature Neurosci.
-2016).
+The data you will be using in this exercise is from the recent paper [YAP and TAZ control peripheral myelination and the expression of laminin receptors in Schwann cells.
+Poitelon et al. Nature Neurosci.
+2016](http://www.nature.com/neuro/journal/v19/n7/abs/nn.4316.html).
 In the experiments performed in this study, YAP and TAZ were knocked-down in Schwann cells to study myelination, using the sciatic nerve in mice as a model.

 Myelination is essential for nervous system function.
 Schwann cells interact with neurons and the basal lamina to myelinate axons using receptors, signals and transcription factors.
 Hippo pathway is an evolutionary conserved pathway involved in cell contact inhibition, and it acts to promote cell proliferation and inhibits apoptosis.
 The pathway integrates mechanical signals (cell polarity, mechanotransduction, membrane tension) and gene expression response.
 In addition to its role in organ size control, the Hippo pathway has been implicated in tumorigenesis, for example its deregulation occurs in a broad range of human carcinomas.
 Transcription co-activators YAP and TAZ are two major downstream effectors of the Hippo pathway, and have redundant roles in transcriptional activation.